Adversarial Attack and Defense on Point Sets: Defense Methods

 then an $M$-times perturbation output set is defined as,

 where $f$ denotes a PC-Net (PointNet \cite{qi2016pointnet} in our experiments).
-As will be shown later, the distributions of $O'_m$ are very different between natural samples and adversarial samples.
-We compute certain statistics over $O'_m$, to capture the difference, and report several metrics as \cite{liang2017enhancing} to evaluate the adversarial sample detection performance.
+As will be shown later, the distributions of $O'_m$ are very different between \tifs{benign samples} and adversarial \tifs{examples}.
+We compute certain statistics over $O'_m$, to capture the difference, and report several metrics as \cite{liang2017enhancing} to evaluate the adversarial \tifs{examples} detection performance.

-\begin{itemize} \item {\bf AUROC} is the Area Under the Receiver Operating Characteristic curve \cite{fawcett2006introduction}, a.k.a.
+\paragraph{AUROC} AUROC is the Area Under the Receiver Operating Characteristic curve \cite{fawcett2006introduction}, a.k.a.
 AUC, which serves as an evaluation method widely used in binary classification.
 Note AUROC is threshold-free and insensitive to class imbalance.
-In our setting, AUROC measures the separability of the adversarial samples and the natural samples.
-As we use imperfect PC-Nets in the defense, we consider two situations for fair evaluation: 1) $All$: the AUROC between adversarial samples and {\bf all} natural samples in the test set, and 2) $Correct$: the AUROC between adversarial samples and only the {\bf correctly classified} natural samples in the test set. \item {\bf Defense Detection Rate (DDR)} (@ $t\%$), measures the detection sensitivity at a threshold where the specificity is $1-t\%$, appearing as a single point on the ROC curve.
-In other words, it measures how many adversarial samples are detected when $t\%$ of natural samples is incorrectly rejected.
-Note we define the adversarial samples as the positive class. \end{itemize}
+In our setting, AUROC measures the separability of the adversarial \tifs{examples} and the natural \tifs{examples}.
+As we use imperfect PC-Nets in the defense, we consider two situations for fair evaluation: 1) $All$: the AUROC between adversarial \tifs{examples} and {\bf all} natural \tifs{examples} in the test set, and 2) $Correct$: the AUROC between adversarial \tifs{examples} and only the {\bf correctly classified} natural \tifs{examples} in the test set.

+\paragraph{Defense Detection Rate (DDR) (@ $t\%$)} DDR measures the detection sensitivity at a threshold where the specificity is $1-t\%$, appearing as a single point on the ROC curve.
+In other words, it measures how many adversarial \tifs{examples} are detected when $t\%$ of natural \tifs{examples} is incorrectly rejected.
+Note we define the adversarial \tifs{examples} as the positive class.

 In the following sections, we instantiate the framework into several perturbations and measurements, to adapt to different attack scenarios.